Mindset: Personal and Corporate as One System

 - Identify gaps and overlaps: Are you over-insured in some areas and under-insured in others?
 Do personal and corporate investments duplicate each other unnecessarily?

 - Coordinate with your CPA: Review how personal and corporate strategies interact from a tax perspective.
-Your CPA can help identify opportunities to optimize income splitting, tax deferral, and estate planning.
+Your CPA can help identify opportunities to optimize income splitting, tax deferral, and estate strategies.

 - Research independently: Get quotes and comparisons from multiple insurers and investment providers.
 Don't limit yourself to one company's products.